- Payload CMS Large Imports: Fast Transactions & Drizzle

 Can I use the Local API for imports if I run hooks later?

 You can, but it is usually the wrong shape.
 The Local API runs validation, access control, and all hooks synchronously on every document.
 For hundreds or thousands of rows that overhead compounds quickly.
-A better approach is to import directly with payload.db.* or Drizzle, then run any post-import hook logic as a separate background task using Payload Jobs.
+A cleaner approach is to import directly with payload.db.* or Drizzle, then run any post-import hook logic as a separate background task using Payload Jobs.

 How large should batches be?